Production Orders

 Workers number: is the number of workers involved in this phase;

-Work Order Created: if checked, indicates that the relevant work order has already been created;
+Work order created: if active, indicates that the corresponding work order has already been created;

 Phases - Properties